-This is part two of a three part post covering business structures.
-Part one covers individuals and partnerships, this part considers companies and trusts and part three will consider combinations of these structures.
+This is part two of our series covering business structures.
+Part one covers individuals and partnerships and this part considers companies and trusts.

 While the usual requirements when carrying on a business are constant, each of these structure have different characteristics and taxation treatment.
 It can be costly to change business structures, so it is worth getting the structure right from the start.